 Instrumental Criteria:

-- Sight reading skills, including reading notation and chord charts
+- Sight reading skills, including reading notation and chord charts.

 Vocal Criteria:

-- Prepare a performance of 1-2 minutes in length approx.
+- Prepare a performance of 1-2 minutes in length.
+Two short pieces are acceptable.

-- Demonstrating confidence in delivering repertoire
+- Demonstrate confidence in delivering repertoire.

 - Ensure sound quality is clear, without background noise or echo.